Viral phenomenon: Viral

+Content is more likely to reach this point, however, if it embodies certain characteristics that drive consumers to share.
+Research conducted by Dr. Jonah Berger at The University of Pennsylvania, summarized in his book Contagious: Why Things Catch On, suggests that content’s shareability can be increased by activating six key S.T.E.P.P.S. (i.e., Social currency, Triggers, Emotion, Public, Practical value, and Stories).

+Social currency refers to the fact that people are more likely to share things that make them look good, rather than bad.
+Consequently, the more sharing something makes people look smart, special, or in the know, the more likely they are to pass it on.

+Triggers – top of mind means tip of tongue.
+Sharing something requires thinking about it first, so the more people are reminded about a particular thing, the more likely they are to share it.
+Rebecca Black’s viral hit “Friday” gained traction from the built-in trigger of the end of the week.

+Emotion – when we care, we share.
+The more something activates emotion, particularly high arousal ones, the more likely people are to pass it on.
+An advertisement that tugs on heartstrings is more likely to be shared than an unemotional one.

+Public – built to show, built to grow.
+People tend to imitate others.
+But they can only imitate what others are doing if they can see it.
+So the easier it is to see what others are doing, the easier it is to imitate.
+Visible colors, patterns, or logos as well as things like "I voted" stickers facilitate imitation.

+Practical value – news you can use.
+People want to help others, so the more useful something is, the more likely people are to share it.
+Ways to save time and money, or useful advice, are all examples of this.

+Stories are vessels, or carriers of information.
+They bring products, services, and ideas along for the ride.
+So building a Trojan Horse Story can be a helpful way to encourage something to spread.

 Content sharing

 Early history

 Before writing and while most people were illiterate, the dominant means of spreading memes was oral culture like folk tales, folk songs, and oral poetry, which mutated over time as each retelling presented an opportunity for change.
 The printing press provided an easy way to copy written texts instead of handwritten manuscripts.
 In particular, pamphlets could be published in only a day or two, unlike books which took longer.
 For example, Martin Luther's Ninety-five Theses took only two months to spread throughout Europe.
 A study of United States newspapers in the 1800s found human-interest, "news you can use" stories and list-focused articles circulated nationally as local papers mailed copies to each other and selected content for reprinting.
 Chain letters spread by postal mail throughout the 1900s.

 Urban legends also began as word-of-mouth memes.
 Like hoaxes, they are examples of falsehoods that people swallow, and, like them, often achieve broad public notoriety.